 The file sander is another detailing sander similar to the belt sander.
-This device looks almost like an electric knife except for a belt sander that replaces the blades.
-Like the sanding sticks and DIY toothbrush sander, these devices excel at getting into hard-to-reach places, and the belt sander adds the bonus of a power sander.
+It almost resembles an electric knife except for the belt sander that replaces the blades.
+Like the sanding sticks and DIY toothbrush sander, file sanders excel at getting into hard-to-reach places.

 13. Oscillating Sander